martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 # IANA Considerations

-This document registers extensions in the "Report Extension Identifiers" registry established in {{Section 9.2.2 of DAP}}.
+This document registers report extensions in the "Report Extension Identifiers" registry established in {{Section 9.2.2 of DAP}}.

-The new registrations are listed in {{t-dap-ext}}.
+New report extension registrations are tabulated in {{t-dap-ext}}.

 | Value  | Name               | Reference     |
 |:-------|:-------------------|:--------------|